subquery/subql/docs/quickstart/quickstart.md

 Open your browser and head to [http://localhost:3000](http://localhost:3000).

-You should see a GraphQL playground is showing in the explorer and the schemas that ready to query.
+You should see a GraphQL playground is showing in the explorer and the schemas that are ready to query.
 On the top right of the playground, you'll find a _Docs_ button that will open a documentation draw.
 This documentation is automatically generated and helps you find what entities and methods you can query.

-For a new SubQuery starter project, you can try the following query to get a taste of how it works or [learn more about the GraphQL Query language.](../query/graphql.md).
+For a new SubQuery starter project, you can try the following query to get a taste of how it works or [learn more about the GraphQL Query language](../query/graphql.md).

 ```graphql
 {